The Long Voyage

 Confession of A Diver: How I Found Awareness Floating In Nothingness

-I was 5 years old.
-I sat in the staircase of my apartment building where I resided with my mother.
-I looked through the window I faced, pondering the why and the how, trying to define the meaning of myself: Who is this person inside of me?
-Why do I think like this?
-Why do I…
+I was 7 years old.
+I sat on the staircase of my apartment building where I lived with my mother.
+I gazed through the window in front of me, pondering the ‘why’ and the ‘how,’ attempting to define the meaning of myself: Who is this person inside me?
+Why do I think this way?
+Why…

 5 Free Winter Outdoor Activities To Do In The Sea-to-Sky Corridor On A Rainy Day